-We’d heard about their work with residents in high rise buildings in the area and we were keen to discuss how our work could feed into these projects.
+We’d already heard about their work with residents in high rise buildings in the area so we were keen to discuss how our work could feed into their projects.
 In particular, we were interested in their development of a residents group in a community room within the flats and how we could work with the residents to provide more opportunities to share their stories and develop their artistic skills.

 With support from Zest, we raised a small amount of funding from the Outer East Housing Advisory Panel which enabled us to run 5 sessions with the residents using photographs, videos and sounds to make a film focusing on their experiences of ‘home’ in the context of social housing.
 Working in a community room inside the flats also contributed to our long term aim to support residents to develop communal spaces inside their buildings, linking to the council’s ABCD agenda.
 We also had support from 100% Digital Leeds, whose tablet lending scheme enabled the residents to take photos and edit their films both during and inbetween sessions.